stuhli/Aurora-Incident-Response/README.md

 All these functions are located in this file.

 #### 1.2.4.6 data.js
-While the actual data is stored in the w2ui datasctructures, for saving and some other operations we need to bring it into out format.
+While the actual data is stored in the w2ui data structures, for saving and some other operations we need to bring it into out format.
 Transformations like this and all logic regarding saving and opening files is located here.

 #### 1.2.4.7 data_template.js